The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Criteria for inclusion in this compilation and description of historical data-types

 \subsubsection{Standard IR classification}

 Because a reported YSO class in any given IR classification was a criterion for including sources in this compilation, we have accordingly also collected such classes as part of our historical compilation.
 Nevertheless, the evergoing evolution of infrared classification schemes makes the collation and homogenisation of infrared classes derived by different authors an unpractical task.
-Instead, we employed the SED database described in Sec.~\ref{sec:SED} to homogeneously infer IR classes in the standard classification scheme.
+Instead, we employed the SED database described in Sect.~\ref{sec:SED} to homogeneously infer IR classes in the standard classification scheme.
 For that, we used the procedure described in \citep{NEMESIS_David} to fit Eq. (\ref{eq:alpha}) to SEDs and derive $\alpha_{IR}$ for each source using all data available within 2--24$\mu$m.
-We were able to derive $\alpha_{IR}$ values for 25,799 sources (Fig.~\ref{fig:alpha-index}), with the requirement that at least two data points at least 2 $\mu$m afar in wavelength existed within the 2--24$\mu$m range.
+We were able to derive $\alpha_{IR}$ values for 25\,799 sources (Fig.~\ref{fig:alpha-index}), with the requirement that at least two data points at least 2 $\mu$m afar in wavelength existed within the 2--24$\mu$m range.
 For assigning IR classes, we have followed the IR class definitions as employed by \citet{2019AandA...622A.149G}, which is outlined in Tab.~\ref{tab:yso_classes}.

-Beyond this added value, we have compiled 16,716 IR classes for 5,379 sources from 30 publications.
+Beyond this added value, we have compiled 16\,716 IR classes for 5\,379 sources from 30 publications.
 Fig.~\ref{fig:alpha_index_comparison} shows a comparison between our own $\alpha_{IR}$-index values and the 4 largest samples of $\alpha_{IR}$-index values we found in our historical compilation.
-Note that the spreads in the values of the $\alpha_{IR}$ index are mainly due to distinct wavelength ranges employed: 3--8$\mu$m from \citet{2015AJ....150..100K} 2--24$\mu$m from \citet{2019AandA...622A.149G}, 3--24$\mu$m from \citet{2012AJ....144..192M}, and 3--2$\mu$m from \citet{2017ApJS..229...28G}, whereas \citet{2019AandA...622A.149G} shows the closest equivalence to our values by covering a range similar to ours but with different specific data available.